Saishivareddy/ELDD/README.md

 ### copy_from_user()

-- This function is used to Copy a block of data from user space (Copy data from user space to kerThat symbol should not be static or inline.nel space).
+- This function is used to Copy a block of data from user space (Copy data from user space to kernel space).

 ```c
 unsigned long copy_from_user(void \*to, const void __user \*from, unsigned long  n);